Did you know that retail ecommerce sales reached CA$86.52 billion in 2021 – almost double 2019 ecommerce sales?

 This way, you give valuable advice to users and build their trust as a fashion guru so that when it comes time to buy, they will have confidence in your products and want to buy from you.

 Aside from this, you need not limit yourself to blog articles for your content.
 As an ecommerce brand, you can explore so many other types of engagement with your audience and build a loyal following.
+But be sure to always implement web content best practices on the content you create for engagement.

 - Email newsletters